tusharpandey13/loop_poll_api/README.md

 }
 ```

-`/get_report` endpoint that will return the status of the report or the csv.
+`/get_report` endpoint that will return the status of the report or the CSV.
 Running Response:
 ```
 {